datasciencecampus/pygrams/README.md

 python pygrams.py -th='blurb' -dh='published_date'
 ```

-#### Using a pre-pickled TFIDF file (-it)
+#### Using cached files to speed up processing (-uc)

-In order save processing time, a pre-pickled TFIDF output file may be loaded instead of creating TFIDF by processing a document source.
-These files are cached automatically upon the first run with data and the directory hosting them inherits the outputs name given.
-Running pygrams with cached tfidf matrix:
+In order save processing time, at various stages of the pipeline, we cache data structures that are costly and slow to compute, like the compressed tf-idf matrix, the timeseries matrix, the smooth series and its derivatives from kalman filter and others:

 ```
-python pygrams.py -it USPTO-mdf-0.05
+python pygrams.py -uc all-mdf-0.05-200501-201841
 ```

 ### TFIDF Dictionary